regen-network/regen-ledger/CONTRIBUTING.md

 The scope is not required and may be excluded if the pull request does not update any golang code within a go module but the scope should be included and should reflect the location of the go module whenever golang code within a go module is updated.
 Only one go module should be updated at a time but in some cases multiple go modules may be updated.
 In the case of multiple go modules being updated, the location of the updated go modules should be separated by a `,` and no spaces.

-For updating proto definitions, the scope should reflect the location of the go module within which the code is being generated (e.g. `x/ecocredit` should be the scope when updating proto definitions in `proto/regen/ecocredit` or `proto/regen/ecocredit/basket`).
+For pull requests that update proto definitions, the scope should reflect the location of the go module within which the code is being generated (e.g. `x/ecocredit` should be the scope when updating proto definitions in `proto/regen/ecocredit` or `proto/regen/ecocredit/basket`).
+This is also the location that the dummy implementation will be added for new features and changes will be made if updating existing features.
 This may change in the future given most of the code is now being generated and placed with the `api` go module.

 #### Individual Commits

-It is not required that each commit within a pull request uses semantic commits but the first commit should use a semantic commit (this will also auto-populate the pull request title when opening a new pull request)
+It is not required that each commit within a pull request uses semantic commits but the first commit should use a semantic commit, which will be used instead of the pull request title if the pull request only has one non-merge commit (this will also auto-populate the pull request title when opening a new pull request).

 ### Writing Protobuf Definitions